alfg/AdminCraft/README.md

 ## Installation (Ubuntu 9.04+) ##

+**BEFORE INSTALLING ADMINCRAFT, PLEASE READ NOTES AT THE BOTTOM OF THIS README**

-*Note* Upon 1.0 release, I will have an install script as well as a deb package.
+**Note** Upon 1.0 release, I will have an install script as well as a deb package.
 For now, you'll have to deal with the manual installation. :D

 Assuming you have at least Python 2.6+ installed and the minecraft_server.jar downloaded, please follow the steps below:

 1. If not installed already, please install easy_install:

     $ sudo apt-get install python-setuptools

 2. Install Flask via easy_install: